Scaling Mechanisms

 1. African scaling diagnostics: audits, frameworks, and roadmaps

 Robust scale diagnostic tools need to do several things that generic assessments do not.
 They need to review individual scale-up challenges and opportunities as a standalone activity, underpinned by deep diagnostics and roadmaps with follow-through actions rather than reports filed and ignored.
 They need to provide bespoke analysis that validates the product, pricing, technology, economics, customer acquisition and retention, and identifies opportunities for distribution channels, investments, and partnerships - not generic benchmarks against cross-sector averages that obscure the specific constraints of each venture's context.
-They need to generate founders' diagnostic evaluations that are honest rather than affirmatory - and that create the psychological safety for founders to act on uncomfortable findings rather than defend against them.
+They need to generate diagnostic evaluations that are honest rather than affirmatory - and that create the psychological safety for founders to act on uncomfortable findings rather than defend against them.

-The role of expert human practitioners in this process is to validate findings, interpret them in context, and work with founders on the prioritisation and sequencing of interventions - not to conduct the assessment from scratch in each new engagement, which is where the AI-assisted diagnostic layer reduces cost and increases speed without displacing the expert judgement that makes the findings actionable.
+The role of expert human practitioners is to validate findings, interpret them in context, and work with founders on the prioritisation and sequencing of interventions - not to conduct the assessment from scratch in each new engagement, which is where the AI-assisted diagnostic layer reduces cost and increases speed without displacing the expert judgement that makes the findings actionable.

 2. Scale-up programme design